-FROM: То: Title Greek 101 Elementary Greek I Title Greek 101 Elementary Greek I Description 4 crs.
+FROM: То: Title Greek 101 Elementary Greek I Title Greek 101 Elementary Greek I 4 crs.
 4 hrs.
 Basic principles of a beginner's course; designed to give the foundations of the language.
-3 crs.
+Description 3 crs.
 4 hrs.
-(2 hrs. recitation; 2 hours lab) Basic principles of a beginner's course; designed to give the foundations of the language Prerequisites Prerequisites Placement by Department
+(2 hrs. lecture; 2 hrs. lab) Basic principles of a beginner's course; designed to give the foundations of the language Prerequisites Prerequisites Placement by Department